-She followed the sound of his voice, struggling to peek at the floor and half-shuffling to avoid stepping on any unwary spiders.
+She followed the sound of his voice, struggling to peek at the floor and scooting her feet across the ground to avoid stepping on any unwary spiders.
 After several arduous minutes, she emerged from the cave into a fresh breeze and sunlight.

 Fear fluttered in her belly, but rather than throw up, the surge of relief at walking out of the spiders’ nest alive for the second time drained all the strength from her limbs.